This guide will instruct you to create a DIY LoRaWAN nodes using RAK module.

 Thanks a lot.

-Want to explore LoRaWAN?
+Want to test?

-Subscribe Easy LoRaWAN Cloud to try all guides and visualize data from your LoRaWAN nodes.
+Subscribe Easy LoRaWAN Cloud to try this guide on your LoRaWAN gateways and nodes.